 Claude and Mary Payzant divorced in 1947.
 In anticipation of their separation, on February 14, 1947, they transferred 124 Commonwealth to Kenneth Hutchins of Medford.

-Claude Payzant married again in August of 1947 to Eleanor (Ellen/Helen) Millicent Yeager, and on September 8, 1947, they acquired 124 Commonwealth from Kenneth Hutchins and made it their home.
+Claude Payzant married again in August of 1947 to Eleanor (Ellen/Helen) Millicent Yeager.
+She previously had lived in Newton with her parents, Charles Yeager, a florist, and Ellen (Burke) Yeager.
+On September 8, 1947, Claude and Eleanor Payzant acquired 124 Commonwealth from Kenneth Hutchins and made it their home.

 In April of 1951, Claude Payzant filed for (and subsequently received) permission to convert the property from a single-family dwelling and doctor’s office to a three-family residence and a doctor’s office, with the doctor’s office on the first floor, and one family each on the second, third, and fourth floors.

 In 1952, the Payzants were joined at 124 Commonwealth by Melvin Maynard Johnson, as a lodger.
 He previously had lived at the Hotel Statler.
-He was the retired Dean of Boston University Law School.
+A widower, he was an attorney and Dean Emeritus of Boston University Law School.
 A nationally known Masonic leader, he had authored several books on Freemasonry in America.

 Eleanor Payzant and Melvin Johnson married in August of 1954.
 After their marriage, they lived at 124 Commonwealth.
 He died in December of 1957.
-She continued to live at 124 Commonwealth, becoming a floral decorator, providing flowers and floral arrangements for various Boston social events.
+She continued to live at 124 Commonwealth.

 Eleanor (Yeager) Payzant Johnson died in August of 1987.

-On November 14, 1988, 124 Commonwealth was purchased from Eleanor Johnson’s estate by Peter A. Latham, an engineer, and his wife, Francesca (Harding) D’Elia Latham, an artist.
+On November 14, 1988, 124 Commonwealth was purchased from Eleanor Johnson’s estate by Peter A. Latham, an industrial designer, and his wife, Francesca (Harding) D’Elia Latham, an artist.
+After remodeling the house, the Lathams leased it to others.

 In April of 1989, the Lathams applied for (and received) permission to convert the property from a three family dwelling and a doctor’s office into a single family dwelling.